cnsoft/cocos2d-kamcord-ios/README.md

    	                 caption:(NSString *)caption
                  description:(NSString *)description;

-When the user shares to Facebook, their video is first uploaded to YouTube.
-We will then use your settings to populate the corresponding fields on YouTube and Facebook.
+When the user shares to Facebook, their video is first uploaded to Kamcord.
+We will then use your settings to populate the corresponding fields on Facebook.
 Needless to say, this is a great way to advertise your game by putting links to your website or your game's page on the Apple App Store.

-It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these fields.
+It's worth noting that every time we post to Facebook, we use the currently set values of these fields.
 Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay.
 We recommend you do this so that the message looks more customized which should result in more clicks on the video.

 Another function you need to set after you call `stopRecording` is: